Adrianjewell91/duet-/README.md

     /session/:id

-Have a nice css layout.
+Have a nice css layout. - add a nice picture and a background video later.

-Get two-way playing on the same keyboard working.
-    If two people press 'play' it should just work .
+Send binary data instead of a serialized json object (faster?)
 Handle multiple initialization attempts.

-Show error if no keyboard connect and try to play.
+Add some calibration for new midi instruments.

 Batch notes played, like chords, so that many pitches can be grouped into one packet, but only on playing down.
 Really pin down the sound, and do a good job with it (remove the cycles)
+    - Overtones series
+    -

 ____